Akashg1234/Coding-Solution/README.md

 Return the total sum of all root-to-leaf numbers.
 Test cases are generated so that the answer will fit in a 32-bit integer.

 A leaf node is a node with no children.

+## Binary Tree Right Side View

+Given the root of a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.